savankansagra/transportOne/Readme.md

 **Logic :**
 1. enter otp code with the email address or phone number.
-2. If Authentication is successfull then add the role "USER" or "OWNER" into table
+2. If Authentication with Otp is successfull then create JWT token with all neccesary user claims and send to client.
-    -  we need to create the "userrole" table with mapping of user mobile number and role column.
-    -  for admin role we need to make manual entry for "ADMIN" role in "userrole" table. we will assign all api access to "ADMIN" role.
-	-
+    -  It also assign the Role "USER" or "OWNER" with user_role table.

+## Upload Truck Details - "OWNER" role side.
+#### upload truck details with valid documents.
+**Features**
+- [ ] create POST request of truck details. with OWNER role.
+- [ ] creating flag of verification pending.
+- [ ] verify document by admin user. and make flags true.